iobroker-community-adapters/ioBroker.vis-material-advanced/README.md

 ### __WORK IN PROGRESS__
 * rebase to iobroker-ocmmunity-adapter
+* added option to center Icon
+* added option to have ONLY Title and no subtitle

 ### 0.8.9 (2020-09-28)
 * added dependeny to icons-mfd-svg ( https://github.com/ioBroker/ioBroker.icons-mfd-svg ),so the icons look nicer and no need to deliver them